RAUI-labs/raui/README.md

 ## Milestones
 RAUI is still in early development phase, so prepare for these changes until v1.0:
+- [ ] Props feature starts to look more like a micro ECS - make use of that and make custom allocator for them that would optimize frequent props creation/cloning.
+- [ ] Create renderer for Oxygengine game engine.
+- [ ] Implement VDOM diffing algorithm for tree rebuilding optimizations.
+- [ ] Find a solution (or make it a feature) for moving from trait objects data into strongly typed data for properties and states.
+- [ ] Make C API bindings.

+Things that now are done:
 - [x] Add suport for layouting.
 - [x] Add suport for interactions (user input).
 - [x] Create renderer for at least one popular Rust graphics engine.
 - [x] Create basic user components.
 - [x] Create basic Hello World example application.
+- [x] Decouple shared props from props (don't merge them, put shared props in context).
-- [ ] Create TODO app as an example.
+- [x] Create TODO app as an example.
-- [ ] Create renderer for Oxygengine game engine.
-- [ ] Implement VDOM diffing algorithm for tree rebuilding optimizations.
-- [ ] Reduce unnecessary allocations in processing pipeline.
-- [ ] Find a solution (or make it a feature) for moving from trait objects data into strongly typed data for properties and states.
-- [ ] Make C API bindings.